robertjohnson2/Robert_J_assesement_code/README.md

 3) Go to https://commodities-api.com/ create an account (very quick) and save the API key as COMMODITIES_ACCESS_KEY as an environment variable.
 4) Run make_commodity_plot.py to create plots - some data is in the data folder if you cannot gain access to API

-There are limited monthly free API requests which is way data is saved locally.
+There are limited monthly free API requests which is why data is saved locally.